RBK-D-IT/digital-development-playbook/docs/general-development-practices/naming-conventions.md

 **Format**:

-[project-name]-[function-name]
+`[ProjectName]-[FunctionName]`

-- `[project-name]`: The name of the project, representing the overall service or functionality.
+- `[ProjectName]`: The name of the project, representing the overall service or functionality.
-- `[function-name]`: The specific name of the Lambda function, based on its purpose or the functionality it provides.
+- `[FunctionName]`: The specific name of the Lambda function, based on its purpose or the functionality it provides.

 **Examples**: